mehalter/zsh-pins/README.md

 # pins

 ohmyzsh plugin for pinning directories.
-Like a CLI folder bookmark manager
+Like a CLI folder bookmark manager (with tab completion!)

 ## Usage